Andrew Lawton (politician): Personal life

 Lawton is married to London Free Press reporter Jennifer Bieman.
 While Lawton did not live in his St. Thomas riding, he says that he has lived in London his entire life, and pledged to move to the riding after his 2025 electoral win.

-Lawton suffered from mental illness from 2005 to 2013.
-In 2010, Lawton attempted suicide by overdosing in a public bathroom, leading to a coma that lasted several weeks.
-After becoming a member of Parliament, he shared his story as part of the “I Got Better” campaign, which advocates for the passage of Bill C-218, the “Right to Recover Act,” which would criminalize providing “medical aid in dying” (MAiD) to individuals suffering exclusively from a mental illness.

 In July 2025, a historic building in St. Thomas that housed Lawton’s campaign office was destroyed in an arson attack.
 The suspect charged in the attack had previously been convicted on 14 charges.
 Lawton says the incident inspired him to pursue bail reform for repeat offenders.

 In November 2025, during a meeting of the Standing Committee on Justice and Human Rights, Lawton revealed that he was the victim of sexual abuse as a child, and urged the Liberal government and Justice Minister Sean Fraser to use the notwithstanding clause of the Canadian Charter of Rights and Freedoms to reintroduce mandatory minimum sentences for possession of child sexual exploitation and abuse material.